Executive Summary

 Greenland asks America to fight its way through the courts.
 Iran asks America to manage another dangerous conflict.
 Somaliland asks America to acknowledge work already completed.

-The African Union has already cleared away the usual precedent objection.
+Despite recent China-led statements, the African Union has already cleared away the usual precedent objection.
 Its 2005 fact finding mission treated Somaliland as a historically unique case that should not be linked to fears of opening a Pandora's box.
 Recognition would not reward an ordinary secession.
 It would acknowledge the restoration of the independent state that existed in 1960.

 That is the recognition dividend.
 One presidential decision would turn accumulated Somaliland stability into an American partnership, a democratic success, and a permanent foreign policy legacy.
 It would do so without an invasion, occupation, annexation, or new commitment to finance another state.
+The strategic foundations are already clear, as argued in Trump's Realist Foreign Policy.

 Political Return